Seiten

 Premium Processing

-Simplified procedures, such as joint submission and the Premium Processing for I-129 and I-539 applications, could be restricted.
+Simplified procedures, such as joint submission and the Premium Processing for I-129 and I-539 applications through the U.S. Citizenship and Immigration Service, could be restricted.

 This would considerably increase the administrative effort and lead to longer processing times.